 Bruschetta with asparagus, tomato, and cheese toppings.
 Photo courtesy: rizkapb |

-Steamed spears served with citrus hollandaise sauce, melted butter, parmesan or pecorino cheese in beautiful French style recipes.
+Steamed spears served with citrus hollandaise sauce, melted butter, parmesan, or pecorino cheese make beautiful French-style recipes.

-Grilled spring onions and asparagus stalks smeared with macadamia nut oil is a mouth-watering appetizer.
+Grilled spring onions and asparagus stalks, coated with macadamia nut oil, create a mouth-watering appetizer.

-Stir-fry its tender shoots with sesame seeds, and season with garlic, ginger, and pepper paste.
+Stir-fry tender shoots with sesame seeds, and season with garlic, ginger, and pepper paste.

 Many restaurants in Germany offer special spargel menus during the spring season.

-Ingestion of young shoots may give an offensive smell to the urine.
-It is due to the metabolism of asparagusic acid, which breaks down into various sulfur-containing degradation products such as methanethiol, sulfides, etc. The condition, however, is harmless.
+Ingestion of young shoots may cause an offensive smell in the urine.
+This is due to the metabolism of asparagusic acid, which breaks down into various sulfur-containing degradation products such as methanethiol, sulfides, etc. However, this condition is harmless.
 (Medical disclaimer).

 ≻≻- Back to Vegetables from Asparagus.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.